department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/conditions-related-to-service-era/gulf-war.md

 <ol class="process">
 <li class="process-step list-one">

-Talk to your primary health care provider or your local VA environmental health coordinator about any health concerns related to your military service.
-[Find your local VA environmental health coordinator](https://www.publichealth.va.gov/exposures/coordinators.asp).
+Talk to your primary health care provider or your local VA environmental health coordinator about any health concerns related to your military service. <a href="https://www.publichealth.va.gov/exposures/coordinators.asp"><span class="usa-sr-only">This will open a new website.</span>Find your local VA environmental health coordinator</a>.

-- **If you have embedded fragments,** ask about getting an exam through the Toxic Embedded Fragment Surveillance Center.
-[Download our Toxic Embedded Fragments fact sheet](http://www.publichealth.va.gov/docs/exposures/TEFSC-veterans-fact-sheet.pdf).
+- **If you have embedded fragments,** ask about getting an exam through the Toxic Embedded Fragment Surveillance Center. <a href="http://www.publichealth.va.gov/docs/exposures/TEFSC-veterans-fact-sheet.pdf"><span class="usa-sr-only">This will open a new website.</span>Download our Toxic Embedded Fragments fact sheet</a>.

-- **If you think you had contact with depleted uranium,** ask about getting screened through the Depleted Uranium Follow-up Program.
-[Learn more about the Depleted Uranium Follow-up Program](http://www.publichealth.va.gov/exposures/depleted_uranium/followup_program.asp).
+- **If you think you had contact with depleted uranium,** ask about getting screened through the Depleted Uranium Follow-up Program. <a href="http://www.publichealth.va.gov/exposures/depleted_uranium/followup_program.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about the Depleted Uranium Follow-up Program</a>.

 </li>